Nine-week research internship for undergraduates

 The intern program in a nutshell

-As a JISAO research intern you will work closely with a mentor, and often within the context of a research team, to conduct a research project related to you specific interests.
+As a JISAO research intern you will work closely with a mentor, often within the context of a research team, to conduct a research project related to you specific interests.
 Depending on the project, the summer may involve hands-on experience in the field or laboratory, or both.

 There will also be weekly seminars that each intern is expected to attend.
 Seminars feature guest speakers discussing topics such as: